 The run_correlation

-exposure variables.
-The feature_type
+between exposure variables.
+We set feature_type

 exposures